コンテンツにスキップ

 Soloist: Tae Kamiya

-There was loud, endless applause, people in tears, and many surveys saying they were "moved."
+There was loud, endless applause, people in tears, and many survey responses saying they were moved.

-However, due to his intellectual handicap, his rhythm and tempo can sometimes be less stable than other people.
+However, due to his intellectual handicap, his rhythm and tempo may not be as stable as other people's.

 So what did the audience applaud?

-Someone told me, "Perhaps because you're not trying to make it look good, it speaks directly to your heart."
+Someone told me, "Because there's no desire to make it look good, it resonates directly with people's hearts."

 It's true that since it's difficult for everyone to express themselves in words, they put their true selves into their songs and vocals.

-It may take an immeasurable amount of time to master a song, and they may not be good at achieving perfection, but their passion outweighs all of that.
+It may take an immeasurable amount of time to master a song, and they may not be good at achieving perfection, but their passion surpasses all of that.

-There is an honesty to show one's true self to the fullest, without any pretense or bargaining.
+He has the honesty to show his true self to the fullest, without any pretense or tactics.

 There is an overflowing dedication.